-The lecturer then explained that, when an electro-motor is worked by a given galvanic battery, calculations lead us to the result that if we wish to produce the work most economically we must, by diminishing the load on the motor, allow its speed to increase until the reverse current it produces is only a little smaller than that sent by the battery ; in fact, until the current circulating through the arrangement is very small, in which case the efficiency of the engine, or the ratio of the work it produces in a given time to the maximum work it could produce from the same consumption of material is nearly unity.
-If, on the other hand, we desire a given battery to cause the motor to do work most quickly, independently of the consumption of material, then calculation tells us that we ought to put such a load on the motor that its speed will send a reverse current the battery could send through the motor when at rest.
-In this case the efficiency is about $\frac{1}{2}$, or half the energy is wasted in heat.
+The lecturer then explained that, when an electro-motor is worked by a given galvanic battery, calculations lead us to the result that if we wish to produce the work most economically we must, by diminishing the load on the motor, allow its speed to increase until the reverse current it produces is only a little smaller than that sent by the battery; in fact, until the current circulating through the arrangement is very small, in which case the efficiency of the engine, or the ratio of the work it produces in a given time to the maximum work it could produce from the same consumption of material is nearly unity.
+If, on the other hand, we desire a given battery to cause the motor to do work most quickly, independently of the consumption of material, then calculation tells us that we ought to put such a load on the motor that its speed will send a reverse current equal to something like a half of the strength of the current the battery could send through the motor when at rest.
+In this case the efficiency is about 1, or half the energy is wasted in heat.